Bajreshwari Mata Temple, Kangra

-The Vajreshwari Devi Temple, also known as Brajeshwari Devi Temple, Bajreshwari Mata Temple, or Kangra Devi Temple, is a prominent Hindu temple in Kangra district, Himachal Pradesh, India.
-It is dedicated to Goddess Durga in her fierce form as Vajreshwari, the goddess of the thunderbolt.
-The temple is one of the 51 sacred Shakti Peethas, where it is believed that the left breast of Sati fell to earth.
+The Vajreshwari Devi Temple, also known as Brajeshwari Devi Temple, Bajreshwari Mata Temple, or Kangra Devi Temple, is a Hindu temple in Kangra district, Himachal Pradesh, India.
+It is dedicated to Durga in her fierce form as Vajreshwari, the goddess of the thunderbolt.
+The temple is one of the 51 sacred Shakta pithas, where it is believed that the left breast of Sati fell to earth.